Skill Demand Index

 Which roles need Project Planning most:

-Project Management positions drive 52% of demand.
-Other and Operations also frequently list Project Planning as a requirement.
-Skills commonly paired with Project Planning include Budget Management.
+Project Management positions drive 62% of demand.
+Operations and Other also frequently list Project Planning as a requirement.
+Skills commonly paired with Project Planning include Stakeholder Communication and Budget Management.

 Depth Level Distribution